teddykoker/blog/_posts/2020-02-25-nlp-from-scratch-annotated-attention.md

 ## Experiments

 The original paper trained and evaluated on the [WMT14](http://www.statmt.org/wmt14/translation-task.html) German-English translation task, with a training set of 4.5 million sentence pairs.
-Since their implementation took "7 - 10 days to completely train a model," we will opt for a much smalling training/evaluation dataset: Multi30K ([Elliott et al., 2016](https://arxiv.org/abs/1605.00459)).
+Since their implementation took "7 - 10 days to completely train a model," we will opt for a much smaller training/evaluation dataset: Multi30K ([Elliott et al., 2016](https://arxiv.org/abs/1605.00459)).
 This dataset consists of 30 thousand English-German sentence pairs, and we will be able to train the model on a single GPU in less than 31 minutes.

 ```python